 Castello Monteriggioni is a 13th-century tiny walled town, a commune in the province of Siena in the Italian region of Tuscany.
 The town is architecturally and culturally significant; it hosts several piazzas and is referenced in Dante’s Divine Comedy.
 Surrounded by the beautiful countryside of Tuscany, it seems to be a needle in a haystack as the rolling hills covered with olive groves and vineyards appear to stretch forever around this mini treasure.

-Castello Monteriggioni is a quaint and quiet gem with old-world charm.
-One not to be passed over.
+Castello Monteriggioni is a quaint and quiet gem with old-world charm—one not to miss.
 It is a simple life there with a peacefulness few places can match.
-What is even more remarkable is the buildings inside the walls of Monteriggioni are, for the most part, original and intact.
+What is even more remarkable is that the buildings inside the walls of Monteriggioni are, for the most part, original and intact.
 Pull in, stretch your legs, and grab your camera.
 You are about to be charmed.

 A bit of history

 The city was strategically placed as a defensive fortification in the Middle Ages due to conflicts between Siena and Florence.
-Hard to believe this postcard town withstood many attacks from both the Florentines and the forces of the Bishop of Volterra.
-Later in 1554, the Sienese were able to place control of the town’s garrison on Giovannino Zeti, who had been exiled from Florence.
+It is hard to believe this postcard town withstood many attacks from both the Florentines and the forces of the Bishop of Volterra.
+Later, in 1554, the Sienese were able to place control of the town’s garrison on Giovannino Zeti, who had been exiled from Florence.
 In the same year, Zeti handed the town’s keys over to the Medicean forces in an act of reconciliation with the Medicis.
 This was considered a “great betrayal” by the town’s people.

 The Outside Wall